CFokstuen/CFokstuen/README.md

-# Greetings! 👋
+# Greetings!

-I'm a Master's/postgraduate student and an aspiring web developer.
+I'm a Master's/postgraduate student in information technology.
 With a strong curiosity and a broad worldview, I embrace new experiences and constantly seek out challenges.

 ## Skills